Raimundo Nina Rodrigues: Perspective on Black People

 Nina Rodrigues was one of the pioneers of criminal anthropology, anthropometry, and phrenology in Brazil.
-In 1899, he published *Mestiçagem, Degenerescência e Crime*, seeking to prove her theories on the degeneration and criminal tendencies of Black and mixed-race people.
-Her other published titles also leave no doubt about her objectives: *Pathological Anthropology: The Mixed-Race People* and *Physical and Mental Degeneration among Mixed-Race People in Hot Lands*.
+In 1899, he published Mestiçagem, Degenerescência e Crime, seeking to prove his theories on the degeneration and criminal tendencies of Black and mixed-race people.
+His other published titles also leave no doubt about his objectives: Pathological Anthropology: The Mixed-Race People and Physical and Mental Degeneration among Mixed-Race People in Hot Lands.
 For him, Black and mixed-race people were the cause of Brazil's inferiority.

-In his magnum opus, *Africans in Brazil*, he wrote: "To give it [slavery] this impressive aspect, it was necessary or convenient to lend the Black person the psychic organization of the most cultured white peoples (…) The most noble feeling of sympathy and pity, magnified to the proportions of an enormous avalanche in the collective suggestion of an entire people, had conferred upon the Black person (…) qualities, feelings, moral gifts, or ideas that he did not have and could not have; and in that emergency, there was no appeal from such a sentence, for sentimental exaltation left neither time nor calm for reflection and reasoning."
+In his magnum opus, Africans in Brazil, he wrote: "To give it [slavery] this impressive aspect, it was necessary or convenient to lend the Black person the psychic organization of the most cultured white peoples (…) The most noble feeling of sympathy and pity, magnified to the proportions of an enormous avalanche in the collective suggestion of an entire people, had conferred upon the Black person (…) qualities, feelings, moral gifts, or ideas that he did not have and could not have; and in that emergency, there was no appeal from such a sentence, for sentimental exaltation left neither time nor calm for reflection and reasoning."

 According to Nina, the inferiority of Black people—and of non-white people— was "a perfectly natural phenomenon, a product of the uneven progress of the phylogenetic development of humanity in its various divisions and sections."
 In Brazil, the Aryans were to fulfill the mission of preventing the masses of Black and mixed-race people from interfering in the country's destiny.
 "Aryan civilization is represented in Brazil by a weak minority of the white race, tasked with defending it (…) from the antisocial acts of the inferior races, whether these are true crimes in the eyes of these races or, on the contrary, manifestations of the conflict, the struggle for existence between the superior civilization of the white race and the sketches of civilization of the conquered or subjugated races."

-Nina Rodrigues is identified with the character, Professor Nilo Argolo, from Jorge Amado's book *Tent of Miracles*.
-The title of the book written by the character is *Mestiçagem, Degenerescência e Crime*, which directly links him to Nina Rodrigues.
+Nina Rodrigues is identified with the character, Professor Nilo Argolo, from Jorge Amado's book Tent of Miracles.
+The title of the book written by the character is Mestiçagem, Degenerescência e Crime, which directly links him to Nina Rodrigues.